Minnesota Data Practices Procedures

 - Employees of the City of Edina whose work assignments reasonably require access;

 - Other entities or agencies as determined by the responsible authority who are authorized by statute to gain access to that specific data; and

-- Entities or individuals who are given access by the express written direction of the subject of the data provided the Informed Consent to Release form is completed.
+- Entities or individuals who are given access by the express written direction of the subject of the data provided the Informed Consent to Release (PDF) form is completed.